Roman columns framing the Basilica of San Lorenzo in Milan.

 The roof terraces of the Duomo di Milano, glowing at sunset with intricate gothic spires.

-It is a masterpiece that perfectly captures the genius of the Renaissance.
-Don’t miss a stroll through the Galleria Vittorio Emanuele II, Italy’s oldest shopping mall.
-This glass-roofed arcade is lined with luxury shops, cafes, and restaurants, making it the perfect spot to do some people-watching while soaking in Milan’s fashionable ambiance.
+Afterward, don’t miss a walk through the Galleria Vittorio Emanuele II, Italy’s oldest shopping mall.
+This stunning glass-roofed arcade is lined with luxury shops, historic cafés, and elegant restaurants.

 The beautiful Galleria Vittorio Emanuele II in Milan — classic glass-domed shopping arcade.